philmcracken892/phils-pickpockets/README.md

 6. Select an item to steal it from the victim

 ### As a Victim
-1. When being robbed, you'll receive a notification
+1. When being pickpocketed, you'll receive a notification